stechz/redoak/README.md

 Then redoak will ignore it.
 There should probably be a way to render widgets from your DB on the server, eventually.

+# Contributors to redoak

+- Emma Zhou: typo in README.
+- Itai Zuckerman: todo example delete functionality.
+Bugfix for preserve mixin and disposing widgets.
+Bugfix for event listeners.